Dutch Quirk #126: Play weird street games on King’s Day

 HomeUltimate List of Dutch QuirksDutch Quirk #126: Play weird street games on King's Day

-If there’s something Dutchies love, it’s celebrating their (usually) beloved King on King’s Day.
+If there’s something Dutchies enjoy, it’s celebrating their (usually) beloved King on King’s Day.
 And part of the festivities includes a series of weird and wacky street games.

-They already have weird sports and questionable habits when it comes to fire safety, so what’s another quirk on the list? 🤷🏻
+They already have weird sports and questionable habits regarding fire safety, so what’s another quirk on the list? 🤷🏻

 What is it?

-Most people know about King’s Day in the Netherlands, but what they may not know is the sheer number of street games people love to play. 🎯
+Most people know about King’s Day in the Netherlands, but may not know how many street games people love to play. 🎯

 If you’re planning on celebrating King’s Day in Amsterdam or another Dutch city, you might spot a few of these games, including:

-• Spijkerpoepen: Perhaps the most bizarre one — you tie a piece of string around your waist, and at the end of the string is a nail.
-Now, you’re supposed to get the nail inside the opening on a beer bottle or another small opening.
+• Spijkerpoepen: Perhaps the most bizarre one — you tie a piece of string around your waist, and a nail is at the end of the string.
+Now, you’re supposed to get the nail inside a beer bottle or another small opening.

 Sounds like a lot of fun, right?
-But there are even more street games to play!
-You just have to keep an eye out when you’re making your way around the city. 👀
+Well there are even more street games to play!
+You have to keep an eye out when you’re making your way around the city. 👀

 Why do they do it?

 Plenty of Dutch kids are trying to make a little extra cash.
-Many kids like to take part in flea markets and sell their old clothes and toys. 🧸
+Many kids like participating in flea markets and selling their old clothes and toys. 🧸

-While there are no official sources saying where these games came from, it’s likely that Dutch kids from the past made these games and passed them down across the generations. 🧓🏻
+While no official sources say where these games came from, it’s likely they were passed down through Dutchie generations. 🧓🏻

 Why is it quirky?

 These games are uniquely Dutch.
-These activities go hand-in-hand with King’s Day, even if they aren’t just for the royal celebrations. 👑
+Such activities go hand-in-hand with King’s Day, even if they aren’t just for the royal celebrations. 👑

 Should you join in?

 Absolutely!
-No doubt you’ll find them a little chaotic and maybe a bit embarrassing if you’re a street game newbie (unless you’re on the sauce), but it’s all in good spirit. 🤗
+You may find them chaotic and maybe a bit embarrassing if you’re a street game newbie (unless you’re on the sauce), but it’s all in good spirit. 🤗

 Have you ever tried playing one of these games?
 Tell us in the comments below!